(effective from November 2018)

 5.2.9. use the Portal if the Client is not able to conclude legally binding contracts (e.g. is under 18 years of age) or if you are temporarily or permanently banned from using the services of the Portal;

-5.2.10. disclose their account or password to another party;
+5.2.10. disclose their account or password to another party.

 5.3.
 Clients have the right to change their e-mail address.
 To change any other data and personal details submitted upon registration, the Client shall send a respective digitally signed application to the Portal Administrator.

 5.4.
 Sellers have the right to monitor the progress of Auctions of their Objects.
 While an Object has the status of an Active Auction, or if the Auction is declared unsuccessful, the details of the Buyers taking part in the Auction shall not be disclosed to the Seller.
+This restriction does not apply to DIRECTLY FROM OWNER auctions.

 5.5.
 The Seller shall: